A voice for

 • Botanical description

-Agnus castus or chasteberry is the fruit (drupe) of a shrubby plant up to 3 to 5m in height producing large dark green leaves radiating from a long, hairy stalk.
+Agnus castus or chasteberry is the fruit (drupe) of a shrubby plant, which grows to 3–5 m in height producing large dark green leaves radiating from a long, hairy stalk.

 • Common names